ayushsharma82/ESP-DASH/README.md

 ## User Tabs

 ESP-DASH Gives users to add their own tabs on Dashboard!
-With a auto updating function which keeps your Dashboard Updated at an Interval of 2 Seconds.
+With a auto updating function which keeps your Dashboard Dynamically Updated at an Interval of 2 Seconds.

 ![ESP-DASH Dashboard](https://github.com/ayushsharma82/ESP-DASH/blob/master/docs/tab.gif)

 Please give a glance at 'Basic' Example for understanding on how to frame code with ESP-DASH.

 ###### To Add a Tab on Dashboard:
 ```
 EspDash.addTab("tabname", "tabvalue");
 ```